 If you notice that your husky is gaining too much weight or even getting fat, it’s normal to have questions and be concerned for their health.
 This article covers the reasons why your husky is gaining weight, what’s a normal weight for a husky, and how you can help.

-Your husky may be gaining weight due to a number of reasons including eating too much throughout the day, eating too many carbohydrates, a lack of exercise, water retention or bloating, or due to a health problem.
+Your husky may be gaining weight due to a number of reasons including overeating throughout the day, eating too many carbohydrates, a lack of exercise, water retention or bloating, or due to a health problem.

 6 Reasons your husky is fat: